Sign o' the Times: Background

 Prince's sixth studio album, Purple Rain (1984), dominated American pop culture for nearly the entirety of 1984.
-Prince, and the Revolution, followed it with the psychedelia Around The World In A Day (1985) and Parade the following year; the former topped the Billboard 200 whilst the latter was critically well received.
+Prince and the Revolution followed it with the psychedelic album Around The World In A Day (1985) and Parade the following year; the former topped the Billboard 200 whilst the latter was critically well received.
 However, Prince's record company and most of his newer fans gained from the success of Purple Rain wanted a second Purple Rain.
 Further issues were that much of his black audience thought he was becoming "too white" and sections of the public were uncomfortable with his prurience and sexual ambiguity.

-The Revolution album Dream Factory and a pseudonymous solo effort, Camille.
 Unlike the three previous band albums, Dream Factory included input from the band members and lead vocals by Wendy & Lisa.
-Prince's feared that he was losing control, leading to the project to be abandoned.
+Prince feared that he was losing control, leading to the project to be abandoned.
 The Camille project saw Prince create an androgynous persona primarily singing in a higher, female-sounding voice.
 With the dismissal of the Revolution, Prince consolidated material from both shelved albums, along with some new songs, into a three-LP album to be titled Crystal Ball.
 Warner Bros. balked at the idea of trying to sell a triple album and forced Prince to trim it down to a double album.
 Prince cut seven tracks, and also reformulated the album to accommodate the newly added title track.

+Production and composition

 Recording

-As with many of Prince's early 1980s albums, this album features extensive use of the Linn LM-1 drum machine on most songs.
+As with many of Prince's 1980s albums, this album features extensive use of the Linn LM-1 drum machine on most songs.
 In addition, many songs on the album (such as "If I Was Your Girlfriend") feature minimal instrumentation, and use of the Fairlight CMI, a then state-of-the-art synthesizer also containing a digital sampler.
 Unlike many of his contemporaries, Prince used the stock sounds of the Fairlight to create the title track.
 Four of the album's standout songs, "Housequake", "Strange Relationship", "U Got the Look" with Sheena Easton, and "If I Was Your Girlfriend" use pitch-shifted vocals to create a higher voice, ostensibly the voice of "Camille", Prince's alter ego of this era.

 Prince was known for recording his vocals in the control room area of the studio.
 Typically, in the recording process, a vocalist records in the recording booth, separated from the control room by a window or soundproof door.
 To have privacy during the vocal recording process, Prince usually asked his engineer, Susan Rogers, to leave the room.
 Rogers recalls:

 We'd get the track halfway or three-quarters of the way there and then set him up with a microphone in the control room.
 He'd have certain tracks on the multi-track that he would use and he'd do the vocal completely alone.
 I think that was the only way he could really get the performance.